Family Medical Leave Act Lawyer

 About Firm Founder, Karl Gerber

-Firm Founder, Karl Gerber, has been an employment wrongful termination attorney since 1993.
+Firm Founder, Karl Gerber, has been an employment and wrongful termination attorney since 1993.
 He has represented a wide range of employees throughout California.

 Mr. Gerber has won 51 of the binding arbitrations and jury trials he first chaired, and a number of his appeals are published.
 This deep trial experience is the foundation of the firm's strategic approach to litigation.

-The employment attorneys employed by the Employment Lawyers Group have worked at the firm well in excess of five years, have also tried many different labor cases, and have all been extensively trained on employment wrongful termination by Karl Gerber.
+The employment attorneys employed by the Employment Lawyers Group have worked at the firm well in excess of five years, have also tried many different labor cases, and have all been extensively trained on employment and wrongful termination law by Karl Gerber.

 Ready to Discuss Your Case?